nexmo-community/sendinblue-use-case/README.md

 A chat screen is loaded that contains order data (and optionally order and message history).
 Two way chat can then take place between the customer and a support agent.

+> **NOTE:** It is assumed you have both a Nexmo account and a Sendinblue account, and associated API keys and secrets.

 ## Installation